Helle Tem Cover

 star_border

-The Forest was the first knife for The American Knife Company established by Jim Nowka with the aim of producing high-quality knives.
-This knife, like the Skookum Bushtool, was specifically designed according to the description of an ideal or best bushcraft knife given my Mors Kochanski.
+The Forest was the first knife for The American Knife Company, established by Jim Nowka to produce high-quality knives.
+This knife, like the Skookum Bushtool, was designed according to the ideal or best bushcraft knife description given by Mors Kochanski.

-These knives are built for, and to the specifications, from The American Knife Company and as such you can expect a high-quality product.
-Bark River are a semi-custom knife maker producing dozens of models in hundreds of handle materials and several blade steel options and quite rightly have one of the best reputations of all American knife makers.
-They have done a good job on this knife and it will be a real asset to you in the woods and wilderness.
+These knives are built for and to the specifications of The American Knife Company, so you can expect a high-quality product.
+Bark River is a semi-custom knife maker producing dozens of models in hundreds of handle materials and several blade steel options and quite rightly has one of the best reputations of all American knife makers.
+They have done a good job on this knife, which will be a real asset to you in the woods and wilderness.

-It is an expensive knife though, perhaps more expensive than its A2 tool steel and micarta handle really justifies.
-Other than its price, its sheath maybe it’s the only drawback; not in terms of its quality or materials but because it rides so high on a belt that the pommel of the knife will poke you in the side and could cause considerable discomfort so if this is the knife for you then you might want to consider an after-market sheath that will be more comfortable or a danger to allow it to hang below the level of your belt.
+It is an expensive knife, perhaps more expensive than its A2 tool steel and micarta handle.
+Other than its price, its sheath maybe it’s the only drawback, not in terms of its quality or materials.
+Still, because it rides so high on a belt that the pommel of the knife will poke you in the side and could cause considerable discomfort so if this is the knife for you, then you might want to consider an after-market sheath that will be more comfortable or a danger to allow it to hang below the level of your belt.

 7. Tops TPUK-01 Tanimboca Puukko